HamdiTools/GCL_Tool_BIU/README.md

 3) for example adding a bootsratp command to get a vector, simply write: gcl_lib.bootstrap(the required arguments)

 # Usual running time:
-for bootsrtap process: num_divisions=70 and bootsrtraps =70 on the two given files in this reposetory: around 9 minutes. for regular gcl value: num_divisions=100 on the two given files in this reposetory: 20 seconds.
+For bootsrtap process: num_divisions=70 and bootsrtraps =70 on the two given files in this reposetory: around 9 minutes.
+<br />For regular gcl value: num_divisions=100 on the two given files in this reposetory: 20 seconds.

 # How To run the example file :
 A) Using Python Console, run the program with the following arguments: